Richmond police identify officer who fatally shot naked man

 RICHMOND, Va. – Richmond police have identified the officer who fatally shot a naked, unarmed man who they say ran onto an interstate highway after a hit-and-run.

 The police department said in a statement Thursday that the officer, Michael Nyantakyi, remains on administrative leave while the investigation continues.
-The statement adds that Nyantakyi, who is black, is a 10-year veteran of the force.
+Nyantakyi, who is black, is a 10-year veteran of the force.

-Twenty-four-year-old Marcus-David Peters of Henrico County died early Tuesday.
-The shooting occurred Monday afternoon.

-Peters' family has said the man was a high school science teacher who graduated with honors from Virginia Commonwealth University.
+Twenty-four-year-old Marcus-David Peters, who was African-American, died early Tuesday.
+Peters' family has said he was a high school science teacher.

 Police say Peters was involved in a hit-and-run before running onto Interstate 95 and then charging Nyantakyi.
 They say Nyantakyi shot Peters after a stun gun "proved ineffective."